Gilles Leger

 Gilles Leger (July 16, 1941 – August 6, 2024) was a Canadian ice hockey coach, scout, and executive.
 Although a talented Canadian football player, Leger chose to dedicate his life to hockey.
 From 1967 to 1972, he coached the St. Francis Xavier University squad before he was hired as an assistant coach with the Ottawa Nationals.
 He had brief head coaching stints Toronto Toros and Birmingham Bulls, then moved on to serve as general manager of the latter club.
-Following his coaching roles, Leger held a series of front-office jobs.
-From 1979 until 1983, he was the director of player development for the Quebec Nordiques.
-He then became president of the Fredericton Express and Halifax Citadels American Hockey League teams and the QMJHL Quebec Remparts.
-He later served as a scout for several NHL clubs, including the Edmonton Oilers and New York Rangers.
-Leger died on August 6, 2024, in Mississauga at the age of 83.